How to Operate a Floor Scrubber

 To avoid foaming in your solution tank, add the water first, then the detergent second.
 This will keep agitation and foam buildup to a minimum.
 Riding scrubbers tend to create more foam than walk-behind scrubbers.
 An overabundance of foam in the recovery tank can overflow into the vacuum motor and cause expensive damage, so take this seriously!
 There should only be a small layer of dirty foam on the surface.

 Another beneficial step would be to add a de-foaming agent to the recovery tank, which experiences more agitation as a part of the cleaning process.
 In the case of an exceptionally dirty floor, it would be a good idea to use less on a first pass, so the detergent doesn’t mix with the dirty water to create more foam.
 Pre-washing the floor by making one pass with the suction system disengaged and the squeegee raised can help as well.

 We very strongly recommend that you only use detergents that are designed for use in floor scrubbers.
-We have a selection of scrubber chemicals available to order online, many of which we make in-house as a result of years of experience to figure out the perfect solutions.
+We have a selection of scrubber chemicals available to order online, many of which we make in-house with the benefit of years of experience figuring out the perfect mixtures.

-After the cleaning process, remove the recovery tank and rinse it thoroughly to prevent chemical buildup that could lead to foam buildup in the future.
+After you have finished scrubbing the floor, rinse the recovery tank thoroughly to prevent chemical buildup that could lead to foam buildup in the future.
 This will also mitigate the possibility of an adverse reaction with different cleaning products that may be used in the future.
 Ammonia, diluted in water, can help remove difficult materials like floor wax that might build up.